zkp-gravity/aleo-setup/README.md

 # Aleo setup

+Make sure you use Rust 1.66.

-In order to get started with lookup tables in Aleo instructions, you can:
+In order to get started with lookup tables in Aleo instructions, you can clone this repo and:

 ```
 git submodule update --init --recursive